 I can do what the flight attendant lady says: “Stay calm.
 Everyone, we will be landing in Honolulu shortly.”

-People will say that Thomas Callen and his mistress deserved their punishment for weaving in and out of their adulterous behavior.
+People will say that Thomas Callaway and his mistress deserved their punishment for weaving in and out of their adulterous behavior.
 “God struck them down with vengeance,” a pastor in Mississippi will conclude.
 “God had a plan for them, for everyone on that plane, and it is God’s plan that we cannot quite understand,” a pastor in Flagstaff will utter with careful deliberation of tongue.

-The plane banks left and then right, and finally it starts to sway into a nose dive and we hear screams and the captain’s static voice over the speaker.
-I cannot help but see the flight attendant curled against the wall after she fell, her skirt up to her face and her black underwear exposed, with her left foot shoeless.
-She sees me and we lock eyes briefly, as if the two of us will die within the confines of the plane’s descent.
+When the plane swerves left after a bout of extreme turbulence, the woman flight attendant falls.
+She is curled against the wall, part of her black underwear exposed, with her left foot shoeless.
+She sees me and we lock eyes, as if the two of us will die in the plane’s descent.

 I close my eyes and see Patrick as a baby, holding him in my thoughts.
 My whole life does not flash in front of me, but fragments of it, like the jumpy spurts of candle light and all the good times in my life, fragments of my experiences that have only extended through work and feeling good about it, and the boredom it sometimes brings.

 A hard jolt, then we land.

 The sun has not set and the clouds in the distance absorb a purple color of fading light in the air.
 I smell Laureen’s sweat; she hugs me and says, “Well, not the best flight that I’ve had, if this was meant to be.
 Whatever.”